 - To strengthen the surveillance and control of infectious diseases and other cross-border health threats or issues of public health concern in the EU/EEA Member States and at the EU level, supporting the implementation of Decision 1082/2013/EU;

 - To enhance response capacities for effective field investigation and communicable disease control at national and community level to meet public health threats, in particular for the EU response to cross-bored threats to health

 - To strengthen the European network of public health professionals through the use of state-of-the-art, shared standards and methods, good practices and common public health objectives;

 - To support cascading of training and capacity building within the Member States;

-The ECDC fellowship programme is a two-year programme following a choice of pathways:
+The ECDC fellowship programme is a two-year programme consisting of two distinct pathways:

 - Field Epidemiology (EPIET) – training public health professionals to become specialists in intervention epidemiology.

-- Public Health Microbiology (EUPHEM) – training Microbiologists in public health related microbiological procedures.
+- Public Health Microbiology (EUPHEM) – training microbiologists and other health professionals in public health microbiology.